 Present in the same graphics ROM as the font is a leftover from an earlier Atari game, Sprint 2.
 This would suggest that Orbit was based off the same hardware, especially since Sprint 2 also had a two-player Versus mode.

 Present in the same graphics ROM as the object graphics, these initials (L.R., O.R., L.Y., M.H., and P.M.) are those of people who worked on the game and were around in Atari's early arcade days:

 - Owen Rubin

 - (unknown who L.Y. is)

 - Morgan Hoff

 - Paul Mancuso

 According to Rubin, the initials would be displayed if a special sequence was entered on the game's number pad.
-Unfortunately, close examination of the game's code reveals that this sequence is no longer present.
-Given that Atari had a thing against crediting their game programmers/designers/etc., it's very possible they discovered the code and removed it rather than erase the initials, figuring that there would be absolutely no other way consumers would be able to see these.
+Unfortunately, close examination of the game's code reveals that this sequence is not present.
+Given that Atari had a thing against crediting their game programmers/designers/etc., a practice seemingly enforced by parent company Warner and certainly by then-new Atari CEO Ray Kassar (which eventually resulted in some of said employees founding Activision), it's very possible that the special sequence was discovered and removed, with the initials left in on the grounds that there was absolutely no other way consumers would be able to see these.

 Atari certainly showed them.